pygpc-polynomial-chaos/pygpc/README.md

 Installation
 ------------
 **Installation using pip:**
-pygpc can be installed via the `pip` command with Python >= 3.6 and then simply run the following line from a terminal:
+Pygpc can be installed via the `pip` command with Python >= 3.5.
+Simply run the following command in your terminal:
 ```
 pip install pygpc
 ```

-If you want to use the plot functionalities from pygpc, please also install matplotlib:
+If you want to use the plot functionalities of pygpc, please also install matplotlib and seaborn:
 ```
-pip install matplotlib
+pip install matplotlib seaborn
 ```

 **Installation using the GitHub repository:**
 Alternatively, it is possible to clone this repository and run the setup manually.
-This requires Cython to compile the C-extensions and Numpy for some headers.
-You can get Cython and Numpy by running the following command:
+This requires a compiler that supports OpenMP which is used by the C-extensions and NumPy for some headers.
+You can install NumPy by running the following command:
 ```
-pip install cython numpy
+pip install numpy
 ```
 Alternatively you can install the build dependencies with the following command:
 ```